bitcoin/bips/bip-segdata.md

 - Not validate SegData commitment consistency or entry presence.
 - Receive only the base block serialisation and therefore not retain SegData entries.

-Post-activation nodes enforce the rules in §Specification.
+Post-activation nodes enforce the rules in [Specification](#specification).
 A miner producing a block that violates them has it rejected by activated nodes, while pre-activation nodes follow it until the upgraded majority's chain accumulates more work.
 This is the standard soft-fork exposure window every deployment since [BIP-34](bip-0034.mediawiki) has carried, identically shaped for BIP-141 and BIP-341.

 Because the SegData reference encoding requires the `dat0` marker prefix, no non-SegData wallet produces a matching output by accident.
 SegData-aware software MUST set value zero from the start.
 Pre-activation a matching output is anyone-can-spend but carries no value, so the activation window exposes no funds, and post-activation rule 3 makes any non-zero-value reference invalid.
 The encoding makes data carriage an explicit, inspectable output rather than bytes hidden in witness or key fields, so wallets have everything needed to surface it.

 Witness-v2 outputs that do not match the SegData reference encoding are unaffected, and future BIPs MAY assign meaning to them.
 [BIP-360](bip-0360.mediawiki) (P2MR) already defines a 32-byte witness-v2 program.
-Being length-disjoint from SegData's 36-byte reference, the two coexist in either activation order.
+Being length-disjoint from SegData's 40-byte reference, the two coexist in either activation order.

 Existing transactions, address formats, and non-SegData-aware wallet software are unaffected.
 UTXO-set handling changes for exactly one output class and reference outputs are never added to the set (validation rule 4).
 All other outputs, including non-matching witness-v2 outputs, are handled as today.

 Block weight remains derivable for software outside the node.
 Although the `segdata` region is absent from the base serialisation, the SegData commitment carries the region byte length, so any holder of the base bytes computes a block's full weight from a proof-of-work-committed field without fetching the region.

 Per-transaction weight is a new break.
 BIP-141 kept the witness inside the transaction, so a transaction stayed computable from its own bytes.
-SegData puts the entry bytes outside the transaction, so a SegData transaction's weight, and therefore its feerate, needs the entry sizes and their attribution from a node (§Reference Implementation item 4).
-Committing the length in each reference (§Open Questions) would remove this break for SegData-aware software.
+SegData puts the entry bytes outside the transaction, so a SegData transaction's weight, and therefore its feerate, needs the entry sizes and their attribution from a node ([Reference Implementation](#reference-implementation) item 4).
+Committing the length in each reference ([Open Questions](#open-questions)) would remove this break for SegData-aware software.

 ## Reference Implementation

 A reference implementation of the consensus-layer rules in this BIP requires:

 1. Block validation changes: commitment-output detection, canonical-commitment selection, and reference-output validation (value, unspendability, and Merkle-root match).
-The `segdata` region itself is not parsed by consensus (§Uniform validation); region receipt and matching is a peer-services concern.
+The `segdata` region itself is not parsed by consensus ([Uniform validation](#uniform-validation)); region receipt and matching is a peer-services concern.
-2. Weight-accounting changes: per the extended formula in §Weight accounting.
+2. Weight-accounting changes: per the extended formula in [Weight accounting](#weight-accounting).
 3. Storage layer changes: per-entry addressable `segdata` storage with a single allocation parameter, following the `-prune` idiom: the default retains everything, as unpruned block storage does, and the parameter opts into less.
 Storage MAY deduplicate identical entries across blocks, since each block's canonical entry list is derivable from its reference outputs and reconstructs the region from a content-addressed store exactly.
 4. RPC interface: inspection of retained entries, plus a manual `prunesegdata` call discarding a block's `segdata` or a single entry within it, refusing targets the node is committed to serve under its retention policy, as `pruneblockchain` refuses heights inside the pruned-node minimum.
 Selective retention policy thereby lives in external tooling driving this RPC, not in the node.
 Block and mempool reporting exposes weight with and without the SegData term: the full consensus weight, the three-term BIP-141 weight byte-holding tooling can still derive and cross-check, and the SegData component per block and per transaction (attributed entry weight).
 This keeps weight statistics comparable across activation and makes each block's data-carriage share directly observable.